Canon 1200D vs Sony A7S II

 Review summary: Canon 1200D vs Sony A7S II

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1200D and the Sony A7S II?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 1200D: